lkshay/Obstacle-Avoidance-using-LiDAR-and-Kinect/README.md

 This implementation runs in real-time.

+The prerequisites are added in the prereqs compressed folder.
+It contains the rplidar_ros package, openni_camera and other useful packages which will be used in running the main nodes.

 Please note that the sensors work individually.
 It is an experimentation for both sensors.
 No sensor fusion is used in this project as yet.